- What is the Education Technology (Ed Tech) K-12 Voucher Program?

 - How do schools apply for the program?

 The application process for eligibility to receive vouchers under the initial distribution of cy pres funds began in September 2006 and concluded in June 2008.
 Schools that were deemed eligible for the initial distribution of vouchers will remain eligible for subsequent distributions.
 Schools that become eligible for vouchers after the initial distribution may receive vouchers by completing a simple form sent by the claims administrator.

 The 2014–15 California K-12 Education Technology Plan template, criteria, and guiding questions document is available on the Technology Plans Web page.

 - What is the California Department of Education (CDE) responsibility for this program?

-The CDE is responsible for issuing the Request For Application (RFA), certifying voucher recipients based on criteria contained within the RFA, monitoring the program through end-of-program certification and site visitations, developing the process for determining how providers become "approved providers" for the Professional Development (PD) and Information Technology (IT) Support Services, and posting the approved Support Services providers on the CDE Web site.
+The CDE is responsible for issuing the Request for Application (RFA), certifying voucher recipients based on criteria contained within the RFA, monitoring the program through end-of-program certification and site visitations, developing the process for determining how providers become "approved providers" for the Professional Development (PD) and Information Technology (IT) Support Services, and posting the support services providers on the CDE Approved Providers Web page.

 If you have any questions regarding this program, please contact Doris Stephen, Education Programs Consultant, Education Data Office, by phone at 916-324-9943 or by e-mail at firstname.lastname@example.org.